-It's likely you're paying too much in property taxes if you live in an area where property values have declined.
-Property taxes are based upon a past assessment of your house, so if values have declined in your neighborhood, you can challenge your assessment and save money.
+It's likely you're paying too much in property taxes if you live in an area where property values have depreciated.
+Ad Valorem taxes are based upon a past assessment of your real estate, so if values have gone down in your neighborhood, you can appeal your assessment and save money.
 An appraisal from Warrenton Appraisal Group is your best evidence when building your case.
-We're equipped to assist you in appealing your tax assessment.
+At Warrenton Appraisal Group, we're equipped to assist you in disputing your tax assessment.

-When the amount being loaned to the homeowneris more than 80% of the actual value of the real estate, many lenders ask buyers to take out this supplemental insurance policy.
-That policy is Private Mortgage Insurance, or PMI.
-This added payment is often bundled into the monthly mortgage payment and is promptly forgotten.
-PMI isn't required when the remaining balance of the loan - whether through market appreciation or principal pay down - dips below the 80% level, making this very unfortunate.
-In fact, the United States Congress invoked a law in 1998 (the Homeowners Protection Act of 1998) that requires lenders to remove the PMI installments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an additional insurance plan that nearly all lenders ask buyers to purchase when the amount being loaned to the homeowner is more than 80% of the actual value of the property.
+Most often, this added payment is lumped into the monthly mortgage payment and is promptly forgotten.
+This is unfavorable because PMI is unnecessary when the remaining balance of the loan - whether through market appreciation or principal pay down - goes below the 80% mark.
+In fact, the Homeowners Protection Act (HPA) of 1998 was invoked by the United States Congress that requires lenders to remove the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to do away with PMI, Warrenton Appraisal Group will provide you with a statement regarding the value of your home.
-The expense of the appraisal can generally be regained in just a few months because you'll no longer be paying the PMI.
+Warrenton Appraisal Group will provide you with a statement regarding the value of your home, and the expense of the appraisal can usually be regained in a short amount of time because you'll no longer be paying the PMI.

-A divorce can be an especially horrible event for both parties, and it is often more complicated by the challenging decision of who keeps the property.
-So both parties are completely aware of the true market value of their home, it's a good idea to order an appraisal from Warrenton Appraisal Group, regardless of the circumstances.
+A divorce can be a particularly daunting experience for both parties, and it is often more complicated by the hard decision of who keeps the home.
+It's a good idea to get an appraisal from Warrenton Appraisal Group so both parties are entirely aware of the true market value of their house, regardless of the circumstances.

-If the parties want to sell the home, they'll have a a good idea of what price to set.
+If the parties wish to sell the home, they'll have a better idea of what price to set.
 And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.

-Determine a fair and accurate valuation for estate liquidation
+Determine an accurate and fair valuation for estate liquidation

-The death of a loved one is a difficult time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the real estate involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.
+Losing a loved one is a difficult time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
+We guarantee the highest degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

-Unlike many wealthy individuals, most Americans do not have dedicated estate planners or executors to take care of these issues.
-A home or other property often makes up an uneven share of the total estate value, so understanding the true value of the real estate at hand is of significant importance to ensuring disputing parties walk away knowing they've received an honest deal.
+Most Americans do not have dedicated estate planners or executors to manage these matters, unlike wealthy individuals.
+And seeing that a home or other property often makes up a disproportionate share of the total estate value, understanding the true value of the real estate at hand is of vital importance to ensuring disputing parties walk away knowing they've received a fair deal.

 Move to or from Fauquier County for work

 Employee relocation can be a stressful event, and we understand.
-That's why we take great care in setting up a convenient appointment time for the appraisal inspection.
-During our detailed inspection, we recommend relocating employees to provide feedback on the positive features of their property, along with information about any current sales or listings in their area that they want considered.
+That being said, we take great care in setting up a convenient appointment time for the appraisal inspection.
+During our detailed inspection, we suggest relocating employees to provide input on the positive aspects of their property, along with information regarding any current sales or listings in their neighborhood that they want considered.

-Sell your home promptly — at the right price
+Sell your home quickly — at the right price

-Whether you decide to sell your home on your own or with the help of a real estate agent, a professional appraisal can help you make a better educated decision regarding your asking price.
-Unlike a real estate agent, an appraiser has no vested interest in what amount the house sells for.
-Our fees depend on our efforts to finish the appraisal report and and aren't related to the sales price.
+Whether you decide to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a better educated decision when determining your selling price.
+An appraiser has no vested interest in what price the house sells for, apart from real estate agents.
+Our fees are based on our efforts to finish the appraisal report and and aren't related to the sales price.

-On a daily basis, we examine the difference in value items like an additional bathroom or a kitchen remodel can make.
-Seeking a professional appraisal is a trusted way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long homes stay on the market.
+On a daily basis, we examine the difference in value things like an extra bathroom or a kitchen remodel can make.
+Obtaining a professional appraisal is a reliable way to decide what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long properties stay on the market.